blue-lagoons/questions-and-answers-be/README.md

 <li> Longer K6 testing times lead to higher RPS and shorter http request duration (aka response time) </li>
 <li> More VUs correlated with higher RPS but longer response time  </li>
 <li> No errors throughout testing </li>
+<li> THe local backend system was more efficient compared to the deployed system, with an average response time of approximately 60 ms at a similar 730 RPS </li>
-<li> The deployed backend could handle approximately 730 RPS, with an average http reponse time of 122 ms, and 0% error rate s</li>
+<li> The deployed backend could handle approximately 730 RPS, with an average http reponse time of 122 ms, and 0% error rate </li>
 </ul>
 </ul>